Gusbenz/mer/README.md

 #### Get started

-Set your own user name and API key in the env variable:
+Set your own API key in the env variable:

 ```
-user_name = 'YourUserName'
 token = os.environ.get('YOUR_GITHUB_API_KEY')
 ```

+mer will prompt you for your GitHub login.

-***Note*** For unauthenticated requests, which these would be, the [rate limit](https://developer.github.com/v3/#rate-limiting) allows for up to 60 requests to be made per hour.
+***Note*** For unauthenticated requests, the [rate limit](https://developer.github.com/v3/#rate-limiting) allows for up to 60 requests to be made per hour.

 #### Install